jasonskinner/jasonskinner.me/content/plugins/wpdiscuz/readme.txt

 - If you have a Cache Plugin, please delete all caches after wpDiscuz update.
 - If you use CDN and found some issue please purge it.
 - If your server PHP version is lower than 5.4, [please change it to higher](https://wordpress.org/support/topic/wpdiscuz-4-requires-php-5-4-and-higher/)

+= Comments - wpDiscuz v5.2.2 =

+* Added: Asterisk in required fields placeholder
+* Added: Hide "Notify of new replies to this comment" button when email field is not required and not filled
+* Optimized: Avoiding CPU and Memory overloading on very busy websites
+* Fixed Bug: Child count of sticky comments when only parent comments are enabled to load
+* Fixed Bug: Comment position issue if there is a sticky
+* Fixed Bug: Reloading page after deleting comments

 = Comments - wpDiscuz v5.2.0 / v5.2.1 =